Decay and non-decay for the massless Vlasov equation on subextremal and extremal Reissner-Nordstr\"om black holes: Introduction

 \subsubsection{Key differences between the extremal and subextremal case}

 We next point out the similarities and differences between the null geodesic flow on the subextremal and extremal Reissner--Nordstr\"om exterior.
 While the structure of trapping at the photon sphere remains virtually identical, there are two key differences concerning trapping at the event horizon: \begin{itemize} \item Outgoing null geodesics, which are almost trapped at the event horizon, leave the region close to the black hole at a slower rate in the extremal case as compared to the subextremal case, due to the subextremal geodesics being \emph{red-shifted}.
 This phenomenon is the reason that moments of solutions to the massless Vlasov equation decay at a slower rate in the extremal as compared to the subextremal case.
-We illustrate this for the special case of radial geodesics in Section~\ref{sec_radialgeod} below. \item There exist ingoing null geodesics in the extremal Reissner--Nordstr\"om spacetime which are almost trapped at the event horizon but fall into the black hole after a finite time.
+We illustrate this for the special case of radial geodesics in Section~\ref{sec_radialgeod} below. \item There exist ingoing null geodesics in the extremal Reissner--Nordstr\"om spacetime which are almost trapped at the event horizon but fall into the black hole after a finite (long) time.
 These geodesics are unique to the extremal case and are key to proving non-decay of transversal derivatives of moments along the event horizon.
-Such geodesics are not radial, so the discussion is deferred until Section~\ref{psupporteventhorizon}. \end{itemize}
+Their subextremal analogues are untrapped, so that they fall into the black hole after an at most constant amount of time.
+Such geodesics are not radial, so the discussion is deferred until Section~\ref{psupporteventhorizon}, see specifically Remark~\ref{rem_bad_geodesics} for a detailed comparison of these geodesics and a comparison to their subextremal analogues. \end{itemize}